flow-php/flow/src/web/landing/README.md

 composer tailwindcss:build
 ```

-It'll fetch executable file and create
+It'll fetch executable file and create CSS that will be served from web server.
-or if you want to keep it running in the watch mode, execute:
+Or if you want to keep it running in the watch mode, execute:
 ```shell
 composer tailwindcss:watch
 ```